MicrosoftDocs/powerapps-docs/articles/entity-form-control.md

 Example: If you want the **SalesOrderId** and **Account** fields to appear as links in a form, set the **SelectableFields** property of that form to this value:
 **{SalesOrderId : true, Account : true}**

 **SelectedField** – Determines which field was clicked or tapped.
-Only fields specified in the **SelectableFields** property are valid for the **SelectedField** property.
+This is only applicable to the fields specified as **SelectableFields**.
 Example: If you set the **SelectableFields** property to **{SalesOrderId : true, Account : true}** and the user clicks or taps the **Account** field, **SelectedField.Account** is set to true.

-**OnFieldSelect** – Specifies the function that’s called when the user clicks or taps a field.
-Only fields specified in the **SelectableFields** property initiate a call to the OnFieldSelect function.
+**OnFieldSelect** – How an app responds when the user clicks or taps a field.
+This is only applicable to the fields specified as **SelectableFields**.

 **Mode** – Determines the mode of the form.
 To change the mode, use the **ViewForm**, **EditForm**, or **NewForm** function.
 These functions work only when the **Pattern** property is set to **FormPattern.Details**.
 Set the value of the **Mode** property to a value of the **FormMode** enumeration.
 - **FormMode.View** – Allows users to view but not edit a record.
 - **FormMode.Edit** – Allows users to edit a record.
 - **FormMode.New** – Allows users to add a record.

-**OnSuccess** – A function that’s called when a user successfully saves the changes to a record.
+**OnSuccess** – How an app responds when a data operation has been successful.

-**OnFailure** - A function that’s called when a user edits a record but can’t save the changes.
+**OnFailure** - How an app responds when a data operation has been unsuccessful.

 **Unsaved** – Determines whether a record that a user is editing has unsaved changes.